DreamOfTheRedChamber/system-design-interviews/storage_mySQL/lock.md

 ![Record lock example 2](../.gitbook/assets/mysql_lock_recordLock.png)

 ## Gap lock
+* Gap lock only exists in repeatable read isolation level.
 * Typically gap lock is open on both the "OPEN" and "CLOSE" part.

 ### Prerequistes
 * One of the following:
   * Where condition uses exact match (==) on a unique index and the record does not exist.
-  * Where condition uses range match on a unique index.
+  * Where condition uses range match (>, <,>) on a unique index.
-  * Where condition doesn't have a unique index. (table lock will be used)
   * Where condition has index but is not unique index.

 ### Example